-Puerto Rican t-shirt incident was ‘a real wake up call,’ Cook County officials say
+Man in Puerto Rican t-shirt video charged with hate crime

 The video also shows Irizarry ask a nearby officer, Connor, for help, but he does not appear to intervene.
 More officers eventually arrived and arrested the man.

+Earlier Thursday, Cook County Forest Preserve officials they had planned to interview the officer involved in a now-viral Puerto Rico t-shirt video — but that he resigned before they could do so.

+Officer Patrick Connor resigned late Wednesday amid the investigation into his response,

-At a news conference Thursday, officials said they will use the incident as a teachable moment for new recruits and plan to increase diversity training.
+At a news conference, officials said they will use the incident as a teachable moment for new recruits and plan to increase diversity training.

 "It was truly appalling, gut wrenching and a real wake up call," Cook County Commissioner Luis Arroyo Jr. said.
 "The officer embarrassed many of our law enforcement officers and tarnished the whole department with his failure to act."